I am an introvert.

 Introversion is different from social anxiety or shyness.
 We are quite capable of being in a crowd or having conversations with strangers, we just find it mentally and psychically draining.

-I am currently writing a LinkedIn article titled I Am An Introvert, Not A Social Leaper in response a recent flurry of articles I’ve seen talking about how introverts can still attend networking functions that are filled with tips on overcoming shyness, fear, and anxiety.
+I’m currently writing a LinkedIn article titled I’m an Introvert, Not a Social Leper in response to a recent flurry of articles talking about how introverts can still attend networking functions.
+Articles filled with tips about overcoming shyness, fear, and anxiety.

-While social fear and anxiety are very real things that should be addressed, dealing with social anxiety and dealing with introversion are two totally different things.
+While social fear and anxiety are very real things that need to be addressed by people who suffer from them, dealing with social anxiety and ‘dealing with’ introversion are two totally different things.

 But I digress…

 As you may expect from someone who is exhausted by groups, I prefer running alone.